 Artificial Intelligence art piece refers to any artwork created with the assistance of AI.
 It can be a work created autonomously by AI systems or a work that is a collaboration between a human and an AI system.
 AI is an area of computer science focused on building machines that simulate human cognition, learning, and mimics.
-AI generated art can include fully autonomous works—where researchers explore whether AI can be creative without human intervention to human—as well as human-robot collaboration in real time.
-Doing so, they try to understand the communication between people and machines.
+AI-generated art can include fully autonomous works—where researchers explore whether AI can be creative without human intervention to human—as well as human-robot collaboration in real-time.
+By doing so, they try to understand the communication between people and machines.
 Artificial Intelligence is now part of some paintings, music, poetry, and films.

-There are several subsets of applications of AI such as: machine learning, deep learning, embodied AI, artificial neural networks, generative adversarial network, creative adversarial network, etc. Seems like a lot of difficult words right?
-Let’s have a closer look at them to better understand how AI in art works and why this kind of creativity is becoming a new artistic genre.
+There are several subsets of applications of AI such as machine learning, deep learning, embodied AI, artificial neural network, generative adversarial network, creative adversarial network, etc. Seems like a lot of difficult words right?
+Let’s have a closer look at them to better understand how AI works in artworks and why this kind of creativity is becoming a new artistic genre.

 If you want to see some creative machine learning experiments in art, check out ML x ART.
 This is a website with hundreds of artworks created using AI tools.

 Deep learning is a subfield of machine learning.
 While machine learning uses simple concepts and step-by-step guides, deep learning refers to neural networks with multiple layers of connected neurons.
-Most importantly, deep learning is designed to imitate human’s brain.
+Most importantly, deep learning is designed to imitate the human brain.

 Embodied AI is a type of artificial intelligence that controls something in physical space –- a body, robot arm, etc.